CONVERSATION WITH RHYME IN TOKYO

 WHAT MAKES IT FEEL MEANINGFUL TO YOU, EITHER NOW OR OVER TIME?

-Time.. is the greatest Rhyme I ever learnt and if you truly want to master the neon, time will make everything more meaningful.
+Time is the greatest Rhyme I ever learned and if you truly want to master the neon, time will make everything more meaningful.

 WHAT THREE WORDS CAPTURE ITS ESSENCE?